Bulletin of Literary Semiotics

-Permission is required to make more than 100 print copies of any item, or for any republication in any anthology, textbook, monograph, journal, reference work, database, or web site.
-Contact SPSCVA for more information.
+Permission is required to make more than 100 print copies of any item, or for any republication of the journal's content in any print or electronic coursepack, anthology, textbook, monograph, journal, reference work, database, web site, or other project.
+Contact the Philosophy Documentation Center for more information.

 Philosophy Documentation Center